patka00/documentation/iexec-products/wallet-management/wallet-management-using-the-ui.md

 **Block explorer:** https://blockscout-bellecour.iex.ec

+### Transfer your RLC from Mainnet to iExec Sidechain

+To use the iExec Sidechain, you will need to transfer some RLC tokens from mainnet to the sidechain.

+First switch network to **Ethereum Mainnet**.

+Click **Send to iExec Sidechain** to transfer some RLC from your wallet to iExec Sidechain.

+{% hint style="warning" %}
+**Remember**:
+**1 xRLC on iExec Sidechain has the same value than 1 RLC on Ethereum Mainnet.**
+{% endhint %}

+### Use iExec on iExec Sidechain

+First switch network to **iExec Sidechain**.

+The RLC you sent from Mainnet are now xRLC in your Sidechain wallet.

+Deposit some xRLC fom your wallet to your account, you are now ready to use iExec platform on the Sidechain!

-### Sidechain to Ethereum Mainnet
+### Transfer your xRLC from Sidechain back to Ethereum Mainnet

+First switch network to **iExec Sidechain**.

 Use **Send to Ethereum Mainnet** to transfer some xRLC from your wallet to Ethereum Mainnet.

-Remember:
+{% hint style="warning" %}
+**Remember**:

-* **1 RLC** on Ethereum Mainnet has the same value than **1 xRLC** on iExec Sidechain.
+**1 RLC on Ethereum Mainnet has the same value than 1 xRLC on iExec Sidechain.**
-* You can then transfer RLC from Ethereum Mainnet back to iExec Sidechain.
+{% endhint %}